pineunity/apmec/doc/source/contributor/api/api_layer.rst

 WSGI Application
 ----------------

-During the building of the TackerApiService, the `_run_wsgi` function creates a WSGI application using the `load_paste_app` function inside `config.py`_ - which parses `api-paste.ini`_ - in order to create a WSGI app using `Paste`_'s `deploy`_.
+During the building of the ApmecApiService, the `_run_wsgi` function creates a WSGI application using the `load_paste_app` function inside `config.py`_ - which parses `api-paste.ini`_ - in order to create a WSGI app using `Paste`_'s `deploy`_.